What causes low blood pressure? 40 possible conditions

 Your treatment will depend on the underlying cause of your hypotension.
 Treatment could include medications for heart disease, diabetes, or infection.

 Drink plenty of water to avoid hypotension due to dehydration, especially if you are vomiting or have diarrhea.

 Staying hydrated can also help treat and prevent the symptoms of neurally mediated hypotension.
 If you suffer from low blood pressure when standing for long periods, be sure to take a break to sit down.
 And try to reduce your stress levels to avoid emotional trauma.

 Treat orthostatic hypotension with slow, gradual movements.
 Instead of standing up quickly, work your way into a sitting or standing position using small movements.
 You can also avoid orthostatic hypotension by not crossing your legs when you sit.

 Shock-induced hypotension is the most serious form of the condition.
 Severe hypotension must be treated immediately.
 Emergency personnel will give you fluids and possibly blood products to increase your blood pressure and stabilize your vital signs.

-Most people can manage and prevent hypotension effectively through medication and education.
+Most people can manage and prevent hypotension effectively by understanding the condition and being educated about it.
 Learn your triggers and try to avoid them as best you can.
-Take medications as directed to increase your blood pressure and to avoid potentially harmful complications.
+And if you’re prescribed medication, take it as directed to increase your blood pressure and to avoid potentially harmful complications.